 Fittingly, despite many Southerners insisting “Bloody” Brown was a butcher, Lee treated the Loyalist well in his memoirs.
 Part of that might have been guilt.
 After he surrendered to Lee at Augusta in 1781, James Grierson, one of Brown’s officers, was murdered by an American.
 Brown himself had to be protected and some Loyalists blamed Lee for not doing enough to prevent Grierson’s murder.
 But part of Lee’s treatment of Brown could have been the shared sense of losing America–even that loss was divided by decades.
 Of course, Lee’s memoirs were later edited by his son who had just as much reason to feel that he had America.
 Confederate General Robert E. Lee compiled a new version of his father’s book four years after he surrendered to Grant at Appomattox, one more odd twist and turn of history which bends and flows from murky swamps to open seas–much like the St. Marys River.

 Reach Kevin Derby at firstname.lastname@example.org.
-Kevin is starting his PhD in Leadership at the University of the Cumberlands this fall and focusing on leadership in the American Revolution in the South.
+Kevin is starting his PhD in Leadership at the University of the Cumberlands this fall.